hetznercloud/fleeting-plugin-hetzner/docs/guides/monitoring.md

 ## Dashboard

-A dashboard presents information on how the gitlab-runner is behaving, for example if you need to reduce costs, to provide enough capacity or research which server type works best for you.
+A dashboard presents information on how the gitlab-runner is behaving.
+For example, if you need to reduce costs, to provide enough capacity or research which server type works best for you.

 Below is a dashboard example: